Alicia Garza: Recognition and awards

 Garza was recognized on the Root 100 list of African American Achievers between the ages of 25 and 45.
 She was also recognized on the Politico50 2015 guide to Thinkers, Doers, and Visionaries, along with Cullors and Tometi.

 Garza has received the Local Hero award from the San Francisco Bay Guardian.
 She has been twice awarded by the Harvey Milk Democratic Club the Bayard Rustin Community Activist Award for her work fighting racism and gentrification in San Francisco.
 She has also been awarded the Jeanne Gauna Communicate Justice Award from the Centre for Media Justice.

 In 2015, Garza, Cullors, and Tometi (as "The Women of #BlackLivesMatter") were among the nine runners-up for The Advocate's Person of the Year.

-In November 2017, Black Lives Matter founders Alicia Garza, Patrisse Cullors and Opal Tometi were awarded the Sydney Peace Prize.
+In 2017, Garza, Patrisse Cullors and Opal Tometi were awarded the Sydney Peace Prize.

-In 2018 Garza was named in the inaugural cohort of the Atlantic Fellows for Racial Equity (AFRE).
+In 2018, Garza was named in the inaugural cohort of the Atlantic Fellows for Racial Equity (AFRE).
 This first cohort of 29 Atlantic Fellows are focused on challenging racism in the U.S. and South Africa and disrupting the rise of white nationalism and supremacy.

 In 2020, Garza was named to Fortune magazine's '40 Under 40' list under the "Government and Politics" category.

-Garza is included in Time magazine's 100 Most Influential People of 2020 and on the list of the BBC's 100 Women announced on 23 November 2020.
+In 2020, Garza was included in Time magazine's 100 Most Influential People of 2020 and on the list of the BBC's 100 Women announced on 23 November 2020.

 In 2020, Garza also was number 32 on Fast Company's Queer 50 list.
 In 2022, she was number 40 on the list.